 Baths for the Brave is a partnership between ten home improvement companies from across the United States who have banned together to give back to those who’ve sacrificed so much for us – our veterans.
 Our goal is to improve the lives of veterans in meaningful ways to say thank you for your service.

-In an effort to honor our nation’s veterans, just in time for Veteran’s Day, 10 home improvement companies from across the United States are partnering to provide 10 deserving veterans with the ultimate bath or shower remodel.
-This one-of-a-kind one-day event is called Baths for the Brave and bath or shower remodels will occur simultaneously for these preselected veterans across the country on Wednesday, November 8.
+In an effort to honor our nation’s veterans, just in time for Veteran’s Day, 9 home improvement companies from across the United States are partnering to provide 16 deserving veterans with the ultimate bath or safety shower remodel.
+This one-of-a-kind one-day event is called Baths for the Brave and began in Kaukauna, Wisconsin with Tundraland Home Improvements.
+These remodels will occur simultaneously for these preselected veterans across the country on Wednesday, November 4th 2021.

 The goal of Baths for the Brave is to improve the lives of veterans who were left disabled from their military service or have experienced hardships in their life that prevent them from completing normal everyday tasks such as bathing.
 As veteran Ryan Buglar, from Dracut, Massachusetts, puts it:

 “I was just about ready to take a chainsaw to my bath tub to create the opening for me to get in and out of the tub.
 This will absolutely mean independence and freedom for me!”

 Taking action and providing remodeled baths and showers for these veterans is just one small way 10 home improvement companies have decided to honor our nation’s heroes.

 Tundraland Home Improvements, based in Kaukauna, Wisconsin, believes that a company can do good and give back at the same time.
 It’s that philosophy that led to the idea of Crash the Bath, an event where Tundraland surprised a veteran with a newly remodeld shower that changed their life.